 At the 2021 Brussels Summit, NATO Leaders asked Secretary General Jens Stoltenberg to lead the process of developing the next Strategic Concept.
 The Secretary General initiated a phase of internal consultations and external engagements.

-After this consultation phase, Allies will negotiate and agree the next Strategic Concept, with a view to Leaders endorsing it at the 2022 Madrid Summit.
+After this consultation phase, Allies negotiated and agreed the next Strategic Concept, which Leaders endorsed at the 2022 Madrid Summit.